What is Accreditation?

 IAC accreditation demonstrates a commitment to quality care.

-The purpose of IAC accreditation is “to ensure high quality patient care and to promote health care by providing a mechanism to encourage and recognize the provision of quality imaging diagnostic evaluations by a process of accreditation.”
+The purpose of IAC Carotid Stenting accreditation program is “to ensure high quality patient care and to promote health care by providing a mechanism to encourage and recognize the provision of quality carotid stenting procedures by a process of accreditation.”
 Through the accreditation process, facilities assess every aspect of daily operation and its impact on the quality of health care provided to patients.
-While completing the accreditation application, facilities often identify and correct potential problems, revise protocols and validate Quality Improvement (QI) Programs.
+While completing the accreditation application, facilities often identify and correct potential problems, revising protocols and validating quality assurance programs.
 Because accreditation is renewed every three years, a long-term commitment to quality and self-assessment is developed and maintained.
 Facilities may use IAC accreditation as the foundation to create and achieve realistic quality care goals.

 IAC accreditation provides a confidential peer-review.

-Designed to serve facilities as an educational tool, IAC accreditation is made up of two crucial steps.
-First, facilities conduct a detailed self-evaluation using the IAC Standards and Guidelines and the Online Accreditation application.
+Designed to serve facilities as an educational tool, IAC Carotid Stenting accreditation is made up of two crucial steps.
+First, facilities conduct a detailed self-evaluation using the IAC Standards for Carotid Stenting Accreditation and the Online Accreditation application.
 Completion of the application requires detailed information on all aspects of facility operation as well as the submission of actual case studies for review.
 The case studies are crucial in determining the facility’s compliance with the IAC Standards, and are the basis for judgment of the quality of work that facilities perform.
-Once the self-evaluation is completed, the documents and case studies are reviewed by the IAC Board of Directors.
+Once the self-evaluation is completed, the documents and case studies are reviewed by the IAC Carotid Stenting Board of Directors.
 All aspects of the review are confidential.

 IAC accreditation is a recruiting tool.

-Accredited facilities can use their accreditation as a recruiting tool to attract the best and brightest physicians, physicists, sonographers, technologists and dentists.
+Accredited facilities can use their accreditation as a recruiting tool to attract the best and brightest professionals in the field.
 Talented professionals look for high-quality programs, and accreditation assures potential employees that a facility is dedicated to achieving the highest standards for patient care.

 IAC accreditation is intersocietal.

 The intersocietal, multi-specialty approach is the foundation of the accrediting divisions under the IAC umbrella.
-IAC is a nonprofit organization established with the support of the sponsoring organizations.
-Representatives from these sponsoring organizations serve on the division Board of Directors.
+IAC Carotid Stenting is a nonprofit organization established with the support of the sponsoring organizations.
+Representatives from these sponsoring organizations, including physicians, physicists and technologists, serve on the IAC Carotid Stenting Board of Directors.
+All areas of Carotid Stenting were represented on the Board during the creation of the Standards for accreditation, and all areas continue to steer the accreditation process.